mikejohnson51/NFHL/README.md

 #> [1] "Meters"
 ```

-## Acknowdegements
+## Acknowledgements

-[Mike Johnson](http://mikejohnson51.github.io) is a graducate student in
+[Mike Johnson](http://mikejohnson51.github.io) is a graduate student in
 geography working with [Keith
 Clarke](http://www.geog.ucsb.edu/~kclarke/).
 This work contributes to
 the NSF funded [Convergence Accelorator
 Program](https://nsf.gov/awardsearch/showAward?AWD_ID=1937099&HistoricalAwards=false)
 on [Urban Flooding](https://ufokn.github.io/UFOKN/).

-This package is experimental and comes with no garuntee 😄.
-Pull requests
+This package is experimental and comes with no guarantee 😄.
+Pull
-are welcome\!\!
+requests are welcome\!\!